pi22by7/Code-Cartographer/README.md

 - **Interactive Views**: Preview generated documentation in a rich interactive view
 - **Quick Project Analysis**: Get a quick overview of your project's structure and file distribution
 - **Enhanced Debugging**: Comprehensive logging to help diagnose issues
+- **Manual Selection Mode**: Selectively choose files and directories to document with a hierarchical UI

 ## Why Use Code Cartographer with LLMs